jloffler/tribute-page-fcc/README.md

    - Position: fixed and absolute seem to deal with vertical scroll bars differently than relative
  - Inline elements, such as images, have space below (that is not padding or margin) for text descenders (lower case "g" goes below other letters).

-## Goals
- - Use semantic and accesible HTML
- - Make it responsive
- - Make a splash image that takes up the whole viewport
- - Embed a youtube video
- - Make it actually look good and compelling to read

 ### Bibliography
-images.nasa.gov
+ - images.nasa.gov
-wikipedia / chris hadfield
+ - wikipedia - chris hadfield

-### Unfinished
+### Tasks Left Unfinished Due to Time Constraints